EGR304-2025-F-105/Team105.github.io/docs/03-User-Needs-and Benchmarking.md

 ## Ranking

-The ranks go from number 1 to 6 which 1 is the project we are most intrigued about.
-On the right side of Figure 11, we took out some bullet points that we thought would be best to think about when going in depth for this project.
+The ranks go from number 1 to 6 which 1 ranked as important while 6 is not so interesting.
+On the right side of Figure 11, some bullet points were removed as they would require extensive research and is out of scope of the class.

 ![Ranking](https://raw.githubusercontent.com/EGR304-2025-F-105/Team105.github.io/refs/heads/main/docs/image/UBNI11.png){style width:"350" height:"300;"}
 **Figure 11:** Rankings from Products and bullet points

+## Reflection

+As a team, they decided to combine the light sensor and solar blinds to create the idea of temperature equalizing blinds.
+With temperature-based blinds, the group can use their extensive knowledge from the coursework to set up a system where the blinds could roll either up/down and adjust blind's slates dependent on temperature value.

 ## External
 [Google Slides](https://docs.google.com/presentation/d/1nTBhOSeBstGCxLWvoUxc8k1hHUG6KRPD8vXOxXXDTHM/edit?usp=sharing)